ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 The another `update` query is claiming the particular job by the worker.
 The worker claims the job for itself by setting `reserved_at` field to the current time.
-If the `reserved_at < NOW() + 90` then the job is not eligible for running and won't be selected by other jobs by the `select` query.
+If the `reserved_at < NOW() + 90` then the job is not eligible for running and won't be selected by other workers by the `select` query.

 If the job is present in the `jobs` table after some configured time (e.g., 90 seconds) the job is considered *expired* and is again eligible to run (if attempt counter is not too high).